junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Or, is it the mysterious psychic's dimension that Missouri said she could bring him with, where he should go ahead looking for Cas?

 He feels light and heavy at the same time.
-His vision blurred and cleared.
+His vision blurs and clears.
 He's not sure if his eyes are open or closed anymore.

 Dean glances down at himself.
 There is no body, nothing to control to navigate around the space, only the view ahead.
 Like a lazy-designed first person view video game.